ibm-cloud-docs/storage-scale/integrate-scale-ad-secure-user-file-access.md

 Establish a robust authentication system using Active Directory while ensuring seamless file access, particularly through the NFS protocol.
 The procedure covers how to :
-* Configure IBM Storage Scale Nodes to directly integrate with Active Directory, enabling user authentication and access control.
+* Configure {{site.data.keyword.scale_full_notm}} Nodes to directly integrate with Active Directory, enabling user authentication and access control.
 * Enabling RFC2307 attributes within Active Directory.
 This is crucial for mapping user and group identifiers between AD and the UNIX environment.

 ## General prerequisites